rdezwart/mkBot/README.md

 # mkBot

 A multipurpose IRC bot.
-Catered towards members of the [KittensGame](https://bloodrizer.ru/games/kittens/) chatroom community, which in turn is part of the [Canternet IRC Network](https://canternet.org/).
+Generally catered towards members of the [KittensGame](https://bloodrizer.ru/games/kittens/) chatroom community, which in turn is part of the [Canternet IRC Network](https://canternet.org/).

 ## Info